Rationale against Human Rights

 The source of emulation added : with such a mechanism, we can never establish security in the country and deal with thugs, hooligans, and those who disrupt public security, especially if their crimes are organized and directed by the enemies.

-Judiciary Must Adopt Style of Amir ol-Mo'menin Courts
+Judiciary Must Adopt Style of the Courts of Amir ol-Mo'menin

 He called on the judicial authorities to make sure that they read verses 59 and 60 of Sura Al-Ahzab to see the uncompromising and tough ruling issued by the Holy Koran for those who harass our public honour.